sebastien-plutniak/archeoviz/README.md

 “object\_” variables) is selected, its values appear below and can be selected using the tick boxes.
 The selection must be validated by clicking on the “Validate” button.
 This selection determines the data that will be displayed in the plots and tables.

-In addition, it is possible to set whether the colours in 3D and 2D plots are determined by the layers or by the selected “object\_” variable.
+### Data subgroups

+The data can be grouped in two ways: either by layer or by the selected “object\_” variable.
+This option determines the colours of the points in the 3D and 2D plots and the subsets when computing surfaces and convex hulls.

 ### Objects selection